England v West Indies cricket – Test schedule TV protection, dates and times plus results - TheNewsTrace

 England host West Indies throughout their first Test sequence in a lockdown-restricted world.

-Ben Stokes captained the facet for the very first time as Joe Root missed out as a result of his spouse giving beginning.
+Ben Stokes captained the facet for the very first time as Joe Root missed out on account of his spouse giving start.

-The 2019 BBC Sports activities Persona of the 12 months award winner didn’t steer England to victory as West Indies made gentle work of a 200-run goal of their second innings.
+The 2019 BBC Sports activities Persona of the Yr award winner didn’t steer England to victory as West Indies made mild work of a 200-run goal of their second innings.

 Root returned for the second Test as England triumphed, though Jofra Archer was dominated out after breaching lockdown protocols.

-Archer returned residence to Brighton on following Monday following the primary Test in Southampton, and needed to bear a interval of self-isolation earlier than returning to the workforce bubble.
+Archer returned house to Brighton on following Monday following the primary Test in Southampton, and needed to bear a interval of self-isolation earlier than returning to the group bubble.

-Take a look at the total times, TV particulars and climate for the remainder of the week as England v West Indies marks the fantastic return of Test cricket.
+Take a look at the total times, TV particulars and climate for the remainder of the week as England v West Indies marks the wonderful return of Test cricket.

 What time is England v West Indies 2nd Test?